kevinaraujo/kevin_payment/README.md

 ## Getting Started

-First of all, you need to run the docker command below to setup the web and api projects:
+First of all, you need to run the following docker command to setup the web and api projects:

-### `docker-compose up -d`
+`docker-compose up -d`

 Open [http://localhost:3010](http://localhost:3010) to view it in the browser.

-After up your containers, run:
-`docker-compose exec api php artisan key:generate`
+After up your containers, run `docker-compose exec api php artisan key:generate`

 Replace db connection environment variables on your **.env** file for these:
 ```